-Harmful bacteria and parasites can thrive in foods that aren’t cooked or handled properly.
+Harmful bacteria and parasites, like Campylobacter, E-coli and Salmonella can thrive in foods that aren’t cooked or handled properly.
 Eating contaminated foods can make anyone sick.
 Pregnant women are at increased risk of food poisoning, so take extra care if you’re pregnant or preparing food for someone who is.

-To avoid food poisoning and have a safe, happy holiday meal, follow our top food safety tips for summer:
+To avoid food poisoning and have a safe, happy holiday meal, follow our 10 top food safety tips for summer – and always:

 Wash your hands before and after you handle raw foods.
 Make sure benchtops, cooking tools and barbecues are clean before you use them.
 When you prepare the meal, use separate utensils, plates and other tools to handle raw and cooked foods.
 After the meal, clean your benchtops and cooking tools well.